-How High Blood Sugar Shortens Your Life: Part Four – Cancer Risk 07/13/12
+How High Blood Sugar Shortens Your Life: Part Three – Cancer Risk 07/13/12

 High blood sugar (glucose) is known to increase the risk of diabetes, cardiovascular disease, kidney disease, macular degeneration of the eye, Alzheimer’s disease and cancer.
 In the previous three articles in this series I explained how high blood sugar increases risk of all of these conditions, with the exception of cancer.
 This article addresses the mechanisms by which high blood sugar increases risk of cancer and cancer recurrence.